The age of the robots is here. According to the latest chatbot statistics, companies are increasingly replacing their customer service with chatbots.

 One of the examples of bot integration onto messaging platforms is the well-known online booking app in India called Book My Show, which uses messaging platform WhatsApp to send ticket confirmations to customers.

 Millennials are a generation that prefers solving their customer service issues themselves.
-They also try their best to avoid interacting with another human being.
 So, it’s understandable that 60% of Millennials have used chatbots.

 Among the Millennials who haven’t used a chatbot, more than 50% stated that they are interested in using them.
 Finally, 70% of Millennials who use chatbots reported having good experiences.